 - Protruding teeth.

 - Deep bite (upper teeth overlap and cover lower teeth too much).

 - Reverse bite (upper teeth bite inside lower teeth).

 - Open bite (front teeth remain apart when back teeth meet).

 We understand that you don’t want it to be obvious that you’re wearing braces, which is why we specialise in using braces that are difficult for others to notice.
 This is possible by using braces that sit behind the teeth instead of in front of them, and by using materials that either match the colour of your teeth or are almost completely transparent.
-Some of the types of orthodontic dental braces we offer at our dental clinic include Invisalign, Inman Aligner, Fixed Braces, and lingual braces.
+Some of the types of orthodontic dental braces we offer at our dental clinic include Invisalign, Fixed Braces, and Lingual braces.

 Having a brace fitted is a simple procedure.
 After the fitting of your brace, it’s normal to feel some discomfort around your teeth and gums as your mouth adjusts to the brace and your teeth slowly begin to move.
 The soreness typically disappears within a few days, until which paracetamol can be helpful.
 Eating and speaking with a brace can feel awkward at first, but again, this passes with time.
 After wearing your brace for a couple of weeks, you’ll adjust to it and the chances are you’ll forget you’re even wearing it.

 After your dental brace has been fitted, you will need to visit the orthodontist at our London clinic every 4-10 weeks so the progress of the teeth straightening can be checked and adjustments to the brace can be made for further straightening.
 Some braces need to be worn all the time, but others only some of the time, and some need to be worn for just 6 months, whereas others need to be worn for up to 2 years.
 Though this may seem like a long time, keep in mind that those time-frames are for the final results, and that progress is continual from the outset.
 Visible improvements may take just weeks.